natelaclaire/GettingAndCleaningDataProject/CodeBook.md

 Variable names ending in X, Y, or Z denote 3-axial signals in the X, Y and Z directions, respectively.

+The units used for the accelerations (total and body) are 'g's (gravity of earth -> 9.80665 m/seg2).
+The gyroscope units are rad/seg.

 The numeric variable names are as follows:

 * tBodyAccelerationMeanX